OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/reference/rust-sdk-guide.md

 }
 ```

 The above allows consumers of `Erc20` to choose immutable constants via specialization.
-See our WETH sample contract for a full example of this feature.
+See our [WETH sample contract][erc20] for a full example of this feature.

 ### Future storage work

 The Stylus SDK is currently in alpha and will improve in the coming versions.
 Something you may notice is that storage access patterns are often a bit verbose.
-This will change soon when we implement `DerefMut` for most types.
+This will change soon when we implement [`DerefMut`][DerefMut] for most types.

-Another area for improvement we expect to land very soon is support for fixed arrays of `StorageType`.
-There’s nothing conceptually different about them, but we just haven’t finished implementing them.
-There’s other improvements we intend to make to structs too.

 ## Methods